pelmenstar1/RangeCalendar/README.md

 ## Time zone

 - `getTimeZone()/setTimeZone()` to get or set calendar's time zone.
 By default, it's default system time zone (`TimeZone.getDefault()`).
 Calendar's time zone affects to "today" cell recognition.
-When new time zone is set, "today" cell is updated.
+When new time zone is set, " today" cell is updated.
 If new value (not system default one) is set, system time zone changes become unobserved due to the assumption that when custom time zone is set, it's expected that calendar's time zone wouldn't be overwritten when system time zone is changed.
 - `getObserveTimeZoneChanges()/setObserveTimeZoneChanges()` to get or set whether system time zone changes should be observed.

 ## Other